damien-meere/frontend-milestone/README.md

 ## Testing-Unresolved_Bugs
 Unfortunately, when a users zooms in on a page (settings within the users own browser), this can effect the placement of elements within a page.
 In some cases, jumbotrons can begin to overlap and obscure certain elements.

+On submisson of the form within the 'Get In Touch' button, at the moment, this just calls the submission modal to say a rep will be in contact, regardless of input.
+As yet, there is no validation of the inputted information, or checks as to whether information is inputted at all.
+This will need to be developed further in the next iteration of the site.

 ## Deployment
 This site is hosted using GitHub pages, deployed directly from the master branch.
 The deployed site will update automatically upon new commits to the master branch.